tsvallender/tsvallender.github.io/_posts/2018-09-13-compression-tension-stress-strain.markdown

 </figure>

-Ceramic materials such as stone are very strong under compressive forces, but less strong under tensile forces.
+Ceramic materials such as stone are very strong under compressive forces, but less strong under tensile forces (the tensile strength of stone is typically 20% of its compressive strength).
 We can arrange our materials in such a way that accounts for their strengths and weaknesses.
 One technique in traditional bridge building is to use a design which maximises the amount of material under compression and thus also minimises the amount under tension.
 This can be seen at the